ehrpg/qstar/docs/index.md

 [Endurance](/character#endurance) or [Health](/character#health).
 If such a
 value where to drop to below 0, it either prohibits certain actions, it has consequences or it's simply ignored and the value set to 0.

+### Difficulty Level

+NPCs are abstracted by a [Difficulty Level](/crisis#difficulty).

+Some conditions, that are also used by player characters, may provide a positive or negative modifier to the [Difficulty Level](/crisis#difficulty).
+If a value is effected by a difficulty modifier, but the effected value requires a roll, e.g. a player character's [Defence](/crisis#defence), the modifier simply adds a bonus or penalty to the check.
+A difficulty modifier of `+1` adds a `+3` bonus, and a difficulty modifier of `-1` adds a `-3` penalty.